GuruROM v6

 1) Physically, the adapter(s) may not clear the shielding plate within the A590.
 It may require modification or removal of that plate.

 2) The A2091/A590 by default drive the 33C93A at 7Mhz.
 The driver expects this.
-A jumper/DIP switch is therefore set to indicate a 14Mhz 33C93A SCSI chip clocking modification has been done to the C= controllers.
+A jumper/DIP switch must be set to indicate a 14Mhz 33C93A SCSI chip clocking modification has been done to the C= SCSI controllers.
 An undocumented (by C=) 3-pin jumper mod applies to the A2091 (J201) to provide 14MHz 33C93A clock.
 A more intricate trace cut and jumper wires are needed on the A590 to synthesize the 14Mhz clock and connect to the 33C93A.
-Many GVP boards provide a 3-pin jumper for 14Mhz 33C93A clocking, and many are already set for 14Mhz operation if there is a 3.14+ or 4.x FastROM present.
+In contrast, most GVP boards provide a 3-pin jumper for 14Mhz 33C93A clocking, and many are already set for 14Mhz operation if there has been a 3.14+ or 4.x FastROM present.

-3) A3000/A4000 Operation - Zorro II DMA to ChipRAM is default disabled when a 68030 is NOT detected in these systems due to bugs that may may manifest depending on the Super Buster revision and/or the presence of some older revision A3640 and/or other 68040/68060 accelerator cards.
-The GVPSCSICtrl tool in the GuruROM support tools can be called to enable ChipDMA for testing.
+3) A3000/A4000 Operation - Zorro II DMA to ChipRAM is default disabled when a 68030 (or below) is NOT detected in these systems.
+This is due to potential bugs which may manifest depending on the Super Buster revision and/or the presence of some older revision A3640 and/or other 68040/68060 accelerator cards.
+The GVPSCSICtrl tool in the GuruROM support tools can be called to enable ChipDMA for testing/override.
 It can be called during system startup to enable it if there are no problems found during testing.

-4) All FastRAM in the system which is located in the large AutoConfig Zorro II expansion range ($200000-9FFFFF) must support DMA with these controllers.
-GuruROM does not overcome this limitation.
+4) All FastRAM in the system which is located in the large AutoConfig Zorro II expansion range ($200000-9FFFFF, if present) must support DMA with these controllers and GuruROM.
+The GuruROM does not overcome this limitation.

-6) Proper SCSI termination (at the most distant points of the SCSI bus (cable) becomes very important with the potentially higher transfer rates of Sync SCSI negotiation.
+6) Proper SCSI termination (at the 2x most distant points of the SCSI bus cable) becomes very important with the potentially higher transfer rates of Sync SCSI negotiation.
+A SCSI bus includes all internal and external cabling segments.

-7) Disconnect/Reconnect (DC/RC) and Synchronous SCSI (Sync) - One or both of these features are typically disabled in the RDB (boot block) of many systems by the default controller prep software.
-Tools are provided to manually enable these features with a target device, of which can also be added to your startup-sequence once testing confirms stable operation.
-Additional 3rd party tools can modify boot block settings to always enable these features.
-Use with care as they may present problems if the disk media is moved or transferred to another system or controller.
+7) Disconnect/Reconnect (DC/RC) and Synchronous SCSI (Sync) - One or both of these features are typically disabled in the RDB (boot block) of many systems by the default partition/disk prep software.
+Tools are provided to manually enable these features with a target device to test, and which can also be added to your startup-sequence once testing confirms stable operation.
+Additional tools can modify boot block settings to always enable these features, but take care: Use permement settings with care as they may present problems if the disk media is moved or transferred to another system or controller.

-HDToolBox from Amiga OS 3.1.4 or later is suggested to handle making large disk partitions (>2GB) and large media (>4GB).
+HDToolBox from Amiga OS 3.1.4 or later is suggested to handle making large disk partitions (>2GB) and large media (>4GB) with FFS, and when using alternate filesystems.
 It does not have the option to enable Sync in the boot block.
 It is suggested to use the GuruROM support tools to enable Sync manually with a target device to test before updating the boot block permenantly with the provided rdbCtrl tool.
-On existing systems, the DC/RC boot block flag may be turned off by other prep tools, but can be re-enabled with individual SCSI devcies with the provided support tools.
+On existing systems, the DC/RC boot block flag may be turned off by other prep tools, but can be re-enabled with individual SCSI devcies with the provided RDBCtrl support tool.
 Note: The setting of DC/RC only matters when there is more than just the controller and one SCSI device.

 Important C= and GVP Controller Jumpers (related to GuruROM):